Jingo-Finance/docs/docs/contracts/v2/guides/flash-integrations/final-contract.md

 import '@pegasys-fi/v3-periphery/contracts/interfaces/ISwapRouter.sol';

 /// @title Flash contract implementation
-/// @notice An example contract using the Pegasys V3 flash function contract PairFlash is IPegasysV3FlashCallback, PeripheryImmutableState, PeripheryPayments {
+/// @notice An example contract using the Jingo V3 flash function contract PairFlash is IPegasysV3FlashCallback, PeripheryImmutableState, PeripheryPayments {
     using LowGasSafeMath for uint256;
     using LowGasSafeMath for int256;